 - Laziness breeds dissatisfaction.
 You can never satisfy a lazy person.
 They complain a lot: low pay, working too much, and so forth.

 #2 – Sluggishness

-Sluggishness is one of the commonest bad behaviours among Ugandan youth.
+Sluggishness is one of the commonest bad behaviours among Ugandan youths.
 They are slow-moving and inactive in almost everything.
 You may not have noticed it but look at the way they walk, what does it tell you?
-They walk sluggishly and when you give them tasks to perform, they go about them in a sluggish manner.
+They walk sluggishly, and when you give them tasks to perform, they slowly go about them.
 Secondly, they don’t have any sense of urgency.
 They think they’re young and have a lot of time to live.

 #3 – Failure to initiate

-Failure to take initiative is one of the bad behaviours many Ugandans have.
+Failure to take the initiative is one of the bad behaviours many Ugandans have.
 They wait for others to think for them.
-I was a manager in one of the international organizations and had below me over 100 people I was leading.
-One of the problems I used to encounter with some co-workers is their inability to initiate.
+I was a manager in one of the international organisations and had below me over 100 people I was leading.
+One of the challenges I used to encounter with some co-workers is their inability to initiate.

 If you cannot initiate, you cannot drive yourself.
-Success in life is for people with the ability to initiate and to work towards achievement on their own.
-Those who wait to be told by others on what to do, always end up being regarded as a weak brand.
-Even in business, they cannot succeed because success in business requires a lot of your personal initiative.
+Success in life is for people with the ability to start and work towards the achievement on their own.
+People always regard those who wait to be told by others on what to do as a weak brand.
+Even in business, they cannot succeed because success in business requires a lot of your initiative.

 #4 – Wasting time on nonissues

 Time is one of the resources we all have to do a lot of things for survival.
 We all have the same time: 24 hours a day.
 Surprisingly, while some find themselves having limited time, others don’t see what to do with their time.
 They spend it on doing things that don’t help them at all.

 For instance, it’s not uncommon to find people with smartphones busy on Whatsapp from morning to evening.
 Sometimes you may think they are doing something beneficial.
 But the truth is that they’re only having fun chatting with friends, downloading funny videos, reading useless messages.
 A few use it for business.